Who Gets Which Message? Auditing Demographic Bias in LLM-Generated Targeted Text: Limitations

 \section{Limitations}

 This study has several limitations.
-First, due to the limited amount of datasets and previous literature on minority groups and additional backgrounds, our study was only able to focus the binary gender when analyzing biases.
+First, due to the limited amount of datasets and previous literature on minority groups and additional backgrounds, our study focuses on binary gender when analyzing biases.
 We do believe that the importance of further extending our study to fairness issues for other gender minority groups.
 Besides, we did not analyze intersectional bias.

 Second, our study primarily focuses on targeted communication on the climate change topic.
 Although this domain provides a socially salient testbed for studying targeted persuasion, the magnitude and form of observed biases may differ across topics such as health or consumer advertising.
 Future work can build upon our framework and extend the analysis to different demographics, geographic regions, races, and issues.